 During 2016, Westminster-Canterbury created S.O.
 Realty, LLC (S.O.
 Realty), a wholly owned limited liability company organized under the laws of the Commonwealth of Virginia.
 S.O.
 Realty owns an office building that provides office space for Senior Options, LLC and Westminster-Canterbury at Home, LLC.
 The last outside tenant vacated the building on November 1, 2019.
-Annual rental income was approximately \$216,000 and \$172,000 during 2021 and 2020, respectively.
+Annual rental income was approximately \$216,000 during 2023 and 2022.

-During 2018, Westminster-Canterbury purchased the capital stock of the Lynnhaven Fishing Pier Corporation (Lynnhaven), a Virginia corporation that has made an S-Corporation election, and its related property for \$6,000,000.
+During 2018, Westminster-Canterbury purchased the capital stock of the Lynnhaven Fishing Pier Corporation (Lynnhaven), a Virginia corporation that has made an S Corporation election, and its related property for \$6,000,000.
 The purchase price was allocated to land on the accompanying consolidated balance sheets.
-Westminster-Canterbury is now the sole owner of Lynnhaven.
+Westminster-Canterbury is the sole owner of Lynnhaven.